-Remark: We have found an alternative proof to Theorem 2.2 by using an existing SLLN theorem for quadrant dependent random variables [10].
+Remark: We also find an alternative proof to Theorem 2.2 by using an existing SLLN theorem for quadrant dependent random variables [?].
 The concept of quadrant dependence was first introduced by E.L.
-Lehmann in [9], and the limiting theory for quadrant dependent random variables is comprehensively discussed in [11].
+Lehmann in [?], and the limiting theory for quadrant dependent random variables is comprehensively discussed in [?].